MarcinKilarski/Website-Audit/seo.md

 After performing this test, your website receives a score between 0 and 100.
 The higher the number, the more optimised your website is in the eyes of Google.
 A score below 65 points is deemed to be poor and will hurt your ranking.
 A score of 65-85 is deemed to be acceptable and any score above 85 is treated as good.

 It is essential to invest some time optimising your site for speed, as Google’s patent [‘Using resource load times in ranking search results‘](https://patents.google.com/patent/US8645362) argues that ‘given two resources that are of similar relevance to a search query, a typical user may prefer to visit the resource having the shorter load time.’

+### 3.11.
+Accelerated Mobile Pages (AMP)

+Overview

+Accelerated Mobile Pages are a new initiative from Google.
+If your site is slow to load on mobile phones, coding your mobile pages using AMP could be the best solution as these enable your pages to load almost instantly.

+AMP does not replace your current mobile site.
+AMP will create a simpler version of your pages, which contains less code and fewer features that usually make pages load slower.
+These will then be displayed in the search results on smartphones rather than your current pages.

+Unfortunately, AMP still isn’t used by search engines as a ranking signal, and therefore won't improve the ranking position of your page.
+However, Google strongly promotes them in its search results by using the following search features:

+- Distinguishing them from the normal pages by labelling them with an AMP icon
+- Making AMP more prominent in Google’s Top Stories than normal pages
+- Showing AMP multi-source carousal on the top of search results
+- Displaying a single-source carousal down the search results page

+Accelerated Mobile Pages are ideal for news and content-rich sites.
+However, they can also help other websites gain extra visibility in a search.
+Therefore, every website should consider creating AMP versions of its pages.

 ### 4.3.
 Response Time